-This book by Richard Carlson was so successful, that it spawned a whole series of “Don’t Sweat…” books, which have sold over 25 million copies, since the original was published in 1997.
+Don’t Sweat The Small Stuff (… And It’s All Small Stuff) by Richard Carlson was so successful, that it spawned a whole series of “Don’t Sweat…” books, which have sold over 25 million copies, since the original was published in 1997.

 I’m grateful for this man, since he gave us a great book, with tremendous advice on how to lead a happier life.

 - Remember that your life isn’t an emergency.

 - Give others a break, especially when they don’t deserve it.